-Libreboot is a free (libre) and open source BIOS/UEFI replacement, offering faster boots speeds, better security and many advanced features compared to most proprietary boot firmware.
+Libreboot is a free (libre) BIOS/UEFI replacement, offering faster boots speeds, better security and many advanced features compared to most proprietary boot firmware.
 The main benefit to libreboot is your freedom and privacy in using your computer.

-Minifree’s founder, Leah Rowe, is also the main libreboot developer (and founder of the libreboot project).
+Minifree’s founder, Leah Rowe, is also a libreboot developer (and founder of the libreboot project).
 Profits from Minifree sales directly fund the libreboot project.
 This includes paying for development, hardware, hosting and so on.
 Minifree can be contacted, using the information on the contact page.

 Examples of how Minifree has contributed financially to libreboot: